May 6, 2025

 - GIMP Review, Antonio T.

-I’ll be honest–I had never heard of Plasfy until I stumbled upon it on G2.
+I’ll be honest – I had never heard of Plasfy until I stumbled upon it on G2.
+I was pleasantly surprised to see that Plasfy is recognized as a trending software in G2’s Vector Graphics category, it definitely feels like one of those underrated tools that more people are starting to notice.
 But after reading reviews calling it “the best Canva alternative,” I knew I had to give it a try.
 My signing-up process was a breeze, and getting started felt just as easy as using Canva, which is saying something.

 They had a variety of design formats to begin with right out of the gate.
 From social media posts to business cards, flyers, and even Pinterest pins, everything was available.
 The setup felt intuitive, and it was super easy to pick a format, customize the design, and start experimenting with clipart and elements like text, shapes, and icons.